Develop A Drug And Alcohol Testing Policy

 - To deny workers compensation benefits when an employee after an accident refuses to test or tests positive

 The written policy is the foundation of a drug-free workplace program.
 It establishes the who, what, where and how of your drug testing program.
 In the program, it is very important to identify clearly the specific consequences of violating the policy with a positive test or a refusal to test.

 Policies should also inform employees on how to get help if they have a substance abuse problem.
 Establishing an employee assistance program is critical to the success of the program.
 This may be a formal program often connected to health insurance or an informal program listing resources for employees that may want to seek help.

-The key elements of a good drug free workplace policy as follows:
+The key elements of a good drug free workplace policy are as follows:

 - How does the organization define substance abuse?